Emiliano Zapata: In popular culture

 In December 2019, an arts show commemorating the 100 year anniversary of his death was held at the Palacio de Bellas Artes.
 The show featured 141 works.
 A painting called La Revolución depicted Zapata as intentionally effeminate, riding an erect horse, nude except for high heels and a pink hat.
 According to the artist, he created the painting to combat machismo.
 The painting caused protests from the farmer's union and admirers of Zapata.
 His grandson Jorge Zapata González threatened to sue if the painting was not removed.
 There was a clash between supporters of the painting and detractors at the museum.
 A compromise was reached with some of Zapata's family, a label was placed next to the painting outlining their disagreement with the painting.

+Civilization VII features Zapata as a possible unit for the Mexico civilization's Revolucionario units.